Beto2288/Beto2288.github.io/_posts/24-10-17-aws-and-boto3-basics.md

 ![_config.yml]({{ site.baseurl }}/images/Combine_script4.png)

-In conclusion boto3 can help you if you want to automate your AWS environment, in my particularly opinion it's a great way to maintain your cloud environment well managed.
+**In conclusion boto3 can help you if you want to automate your AWS environment, in my particularly opinion it's a great way to maintain your cloud environment well managed.**

 Link for the python scripts:

+                                              Thanks for read!!!

 ![Stormtroopocat](https://octodex.github.com/images/stormtroopocat.jpg "The Stormtroopocat")